MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P2-Creating-Cat-Sushi/content.md

 Set its *sprite frame property* to `assets/character1.png`.

 Now set the *anchor point* to `(1, 0)` so that it is positioned relative to its bottom-right corner.
-We'll see how this makes things easier when we setup the *MainScene*.
+We'll see how this makes things easier when we set up the *MainScene*.
 When you're done, it should look like this:

 ![](./SpriteBuilder_Cattributes.png)